Macron Victory Lifts Stocks

 ADVERTISEMENT

+Additionally, China's General Administration of Customs said April exports rose 14.3% on the year in yuan terms Monday, while imports were up 18.6% on the year.
+Both increases were lower than the March numbers.
+The country's trade surplus widened to 262.3 billion yuan ($38.0 billion) in April from 164.34 billion yuan in March.
+The Shanghai Composite Index and Shenzhen's main board slid 0.9% each.

+Meanwhile, Chinese metals prices stabilized after the sharp declines at the end of last week.
+The most actively traded iron-ore futures contract was down 0.5%, while steel-rebar futures rebounded 1.6% and copper was off 0.2%.

-In currencies, the euro slipped 0.1% in Asian trade, having earlier notched around 0.3% gains against the dollar.
-The euro got as high as Yen124.83 yen and $1.1040 after the election result but was last around Yen123.85 and $1.0985, respectively.
-One factor for the caution is the relative inexperience of Mr. Macron, which is widely considered his Achilles' heel, and investors have taken note.
+In currencies, the euro slipped 0.2% in Asian trade, having earlier notched around 0.3% gains against the dollar.
+One factor for the caution is the relative inexperience of Mr. Macron, which is widely considered his Achilles' heel.

 Because Mr. Macron doesn't have a traditional party backing him, political analysts will be eager to make sense of the makeup of his government once it is formed, said Chris Weston, chief market strategist at IG Group.
 He added that the possibility of a fragmented government could be holding down euro buying.

-Still, looking ahead, economic data could take the baton from politics as a driver of the common currency.
-The Commonwealth Bank of Australia said it anticipates further gains in the euro-dollar and will approach the coming week with a strategy of buying on declines in the currency pair.
-The eurozone's improving economic data, as well as low funding costs in Europe, are a strong incentive for equity investment there.
+In Hong Kong, while stocks rose modestly at the open, upside will likely be limited amid cautiousness about China, analysts say.
+Stabilization has become more or less a consensus view ahead of China's leadership transition, Goldman Sachs said, and the implication of tightened regulation on liquidity, as well as the second-half growth outlook, remains a top-of-mind question.
+The Hang Seng Index was last up 0.5%.

+Among big mover stocks, shares of Malaysia's Iskandar Waterfront City tumbled nearly 30% after a consortium involving its parent failed to seal the purchase of a Kuala Lumpur real-estate project formerly owned by state investment fund 1Malaysia Development Bhd.
+The declines contrast with a 0.1% gain in the benchmark FTSE Bursa Malaysia Index.

-In commodities, oil prices rebounded following sharp losses sustained on Friday, which bolstered energy shares across the region.
-Australia's Oil Search rose 2.7%, while Japan Petroleum Exploration jumped 3.4%.
-The global Brent benchmark was last up 1.6%.
+In commodities, oil prices rebounded from sharp losses sustained on Friday amid expectations of further cuts by the Organization of the Petroleum Exporting Countries.
+This bolstered energy shares across the region.
+Australia's Oil Search rose 2.7%, while Japan Petroleum Exploration jumped 2.1%.
+The global Brent benchmark was last up 1.5%.

 In the U.S. on Friday, the S&P 500 rose 0.4%, the Nasdaq Composite gained 0.4%, to 6100.76, its third record close of the week.
 The Dow Jones Industrial Average added 0.3%.